Skip to main content

 dbName: root

-Kratix would pickup the status and apply it back to the Resource.
+Kratix would pick up the status and apply it back to the Resource.
 The user would see the following when using kubectl to get the Resource details:

 kubectl get database